fictjs/fict/docs/architecture.md

 | Fict      | Component executes once, internal signal graph + compilation | DOM-level (Fine-grained) |

 Fict is closer to Solid's execution model but uses a **TSX + Compiler Automatic Inference** style.

 ---

+## 2.3 Error Handling

+- **ErrorBoundary**: Captures errors from rendering, event handlers, effects, and cleanups using the nearest boundary first, switches to the `fallback` view, and rebuilds the subtree when `resetKeys` change.
+- **Uncaught errors**: If no boundary is registered or a handler returns `false`, the error continues to bubble so failures remain visible during development.
+- **Cleanup safety**: Errors thrown during lifecycle cleanups are routed through the boundary to prevent the entire tree from crashing.

+---